-- Information relating to offenders, suspected offenders and criminal proceedings
+- Information relating to incidents, crime, offenders, suspected offenders and criminal proceedings

 - MAC address (Media Access Control address) – which you provide if you access our in store Wi-Fi Details of your visits to our website including, but not limited to: traffic data, location data, web logs and other communication data and the resources that you access

 - Visitors to our premises and or website

 - Team members, contractors, temporary and casual workers